Galveston

 World Fantasy Award winner (2001)

-"The characters are believable and complex, which makes the ever-present magic all the more dramatic.
-An engrossing psychological drama, a lesson in poker technique, and a survival manual all in one, Stewart's new novel is not only terrific fun, but will send shivers of recognition down many a spine."—Publishers Weekly
+“In an intricately imagined 21st century Texas where magic has preempted technology, the island of Galveston is a haven of nonmagical stability. … An engrossing psychological drama, a lesson in poker technique, and a survival manual all in one, Stewart’s new novel is not only terrific fun, but will send shivers of recognition down many a spine.”—Publishers Weekly

-"GALVESTON may be just slightly too calculating, too much in control of its generic material, to count as one of the ten or so fantasy novels one might fairly describe as the greatest ever written, but it comes awfully close.
-It is bigger than the neatest of its parts.
-It is bigger than the pages that it takes (as any great novel must be.)
+“GALVESTON may be just slightly too calculating, too much in control of its generic material, to count as one of the ten or so fantasy novels one might fairly describe as the greatest ever written, but it comes awfully close. … GALVESTON is a book that signals the growing maturity of one of the two or three best authors of fantasy now active.”—John Clute, The Washington Post

 « Back to Sean's novels